stanley-gu/standardsCh/chapter.md

 digital computers were being built, pioneering individuals such as Garfinkel, Higgins and Chance began investigating the possibility of modeling the subtle behavior of biochemical pathways.
-Even before the advent of the digital computer, the same group had been using using analog computers to model simple biochemical pathways for almost 15 years [@Ga61; @Hi59; @Chance1943].
+Even before the advent of the digital computer, the same group had been using analog computers to model simple biochemical pathways for almost 15 years [@Ga61; @Hi59; @Chance1943].

 [^wrightWork]: This early work later became significant during the development